 Sometimes lawyers have to deliver bad news.
 Short-term setbacks on the way to ultimate resolution are not uncommon.
 And lawyers see things from a different perspective.
 From a professional perspective.
 Law is complex at the edges, but its core is straightforward enough.
 A good lawyer will work hard to advocate for your interests.
 But a lawyer will also work within the context of the law, which favors fair outcomes that encourage cooperation and liberty.
 In solving problems, a lawyer will strive to put the client in the best possible position, but will not seek short-term solutions to long-term problems, even if it means giving hard news to clients.
 The silver lining is this: dealing with the short-term bad news sets you up to win a long-term success.

 Finally, the wheels of justice move slowly.
 Not only can it feel like nothing is happening on your case, but you may feel your lawyer is ignoring you.
 You should never feel that way.
-If your lawyer is using delay to help your position, you should know it.
+If your lawyer is using a delay to help your position, you should know it.
 If a court's calendar is full several months out, your lawyer should tell you.
 And certain cases take a certain amount of time to resolve.
 This means that you will have to work with your lawyer over the course of months or even years.
-It is important to get it right up front.
+It is important to get it right upfront.
 Pick a lawyer you can work with, one you trust, one with your best interests at heart.

 If you have any questions, please feel free to contact my firm.